OverviewNorth Brother 4,151 feet

 Red TapeThese peaks are located within Baxter State Park , and lots of Rules apply.
 Some highlights:

-Gate Fee $12 per vehicle (cars registered in Maine are exempt).
+Gate Fee $14 per vehicle (cars registered in Maine are exempt) as of fall 2014.

 Leave No Trace, no camping outside designated sites.
 You will need reservations to use the campsites .